Superbalist/laravel-event-pubsub/README.md

 If you aren't familiar with the `laravel-pubsub` package, it's worth first taking a look at their [documentation](https://github.com/Superbalist/laravel-pubsub).

+For **Laravel 4** support, use the package https://github.com/Superbalist/laravel4-event-pubsub

 ## Installation

 ```bash